juztcode/attach-jira-tickets/README.md

 ------------------|---------------------------------------------------------------------------------------------------------------------------------------
-branch-diff-file  | File contains commit message difference between head and base branches. jira-project-key  | Jira project key used to extract ticket ids from commit message (TEST key will detect all ticket ids with pattern TEST-<num>). jira-url          | Jira url to use when generating create release ticket link.
+branch-diff-file  | File contains commit message difference between head and base branches. jira-project-key  | Jira project key used to extract ticket ids from commit message (TEST key will detect all ticket ids with pattern TEST-<num>). previous-version  | Previous version released new-version       | New version to be released jira-url          | Jira url to use when generating create release ticket link.

 ## Outputs